discretize/discretize-guides/fractals/nightmare/index.md

 <Tab specialization="warrior">
 ### **General**

-Help pre-stacking at Mistlock Singularity with <Skill name="Charge" profession="Warrior"/> and <Skill name="Call to Arms" profession="Warrior"/>.
+Help pre-stacking at Mistlock Singularity with <Skill name="Charge" profession="Warrior"/> and <Skill name="Call of Valor" profession="Warrior"/>.
 It is highly encouraged to go core warrior for CC.
 You can stay berserker if you are willing to counter the lack of cc with consumables.

 ### **Organized <Specialization name="berserker"/>** (Standard Axe/Axe Axe/Mace)